ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

   address, usually already available on network-connected hosts.
   The address can be assigned from an address block obtained from the IEEE registration authority.
-If no such address is available, or privacy concerns make its use undesirable, {{sect-4.5}} specifies two alternatives.
+If no such address is available, or privacy concerns make its use undesirable, {{unidentifiable}} specifies two alternatives.
 Another approach is to use version 3 or version 4 UUIDs as defined below.